alkhateebali/Microservices.Net/README.md

 - Metrics and Monitoring: Integrate tools like Prometheus and Grafana for monitoring.
 - Health Checks: Monitors the health of the application and its dependencies.
 - Swagger: Provides interactive API documentation.
+- API Versioning: Supports versioning of API endpoints to ensure backward compatibility and smooth transitions for breaking changes.
 - Docker Support: Containerization for easy deployment and scaling.
 - Unit Tests: Ensures code quality and reliability.